crossplane-contrib/provider-ibm-cloud/README.md

 To use the IBM Cloud Provider you'll need an IBM Cloud account.
 You may sign up for a [free IBM Cloud account](https://cloud.ibm.com/registration).
 You'll need also an IBM Cloud CLI which needs to be [installed and configured](https://cloud.ibm.com/docs/cli).
-Make sure you have a Kubernetes cluster and [installed Crossplane](https://crossplane.io/docs/v0.14/getting-started/install-configure.html), then:
+Make sure you have a Kubernetes cluster and [installed a Self-Hosted Crossplane](https://crossplane.github.io/docs), then:

 ### Install IBM Cloud Provider